 Comprehensive Guide Course

 The Expedition Guide Academy's Comprehensive Guide Course (CGC) is a 7-day intensive training designed for those seeking to build the core skills and knowledge required to guide aboard expedition cruise vessels.
-It lays the foundation for you to enter the industry as a safe, professional, and confident guide, or to upskill if you are already an established expedition guide.
+Specifically engineered for operations in Svalbard, Greenland, Antarctica, and the Canadian Arctic, this course lays the foundation for you to enter the industry as a safe, professional, and confident guide, or to upskill if you are already an established expedition guide.

 Participants gain a deeper understanding of safe operating procedures and best practices, along with the teamwork and field skills needed to perform professionally in expedition environments, both on and off the ship.